100 Notable alumni of

 -

-Kenneth Marvin Schrom is a former major league baseball pitcher and current minor league executive.
+Kenneth Marvin Schrom is an American former Major League Baseball pitcher and current minor league executive.

 -